LPBeaulieu/Handwriting-OCR-ScriptReader/README.md

 The following instructions will be provided in great detail, as they are intended for a broad audience and will allow to run a copy of <b>ScriptReader</b> on a local computer.

-The instructions below are for Windows operating systems, but the code should run nicely on Linux and Mac-OS as well.
+The instructions below are for Windows operating systems **I am still debugging the code for it to work on Windows**, but the code should run nicely on Linux and Mac-OS as well.

 <b>Step 1</b>- Hold the "Shift" key while right-clicking in your working folder and select "Open PowerShell window here" to access the PowerShell in your working folder.
 Then, install the <b>Atom</b> text editor to make editing the code easier:
 ```